-Eighth suspect arrested in Netanyahu-linked probe, as judge, lawyer dismissed
+Eighth suspect arrested in Netanyahu-linked probe

 Kamir was previously arrested in a fifth case involving those close to the Prime Minister, but he was released from that investigation only to be re-arrested a short time later.

 In court documents, Kamir's lawyer said his client had already given testimony in 2016 in relation to a case involving the Israeli telecommunications company Bezeq and that he was not arrested at the time.
 His lawyer insisted he had done nothing wrong and that the new case was a means of pressuring him in other investigations.
+Kamir was released to house arrest.

 Case 4000 involves the relationship between the Ministry of Communication -- run at the time from the Prime Minister's office -- and Bezeq.
 Investigators say the ministry illegally advanced Bezeq's interests in exchange for favorable news coverage for the Israeli leader.
 The controlling shareholder of Bezeq, Shaul Elovitch, is a close friend of Netanyahu and owns online news site Walla!
 News.

-Note: This story has been updated to reflect new developments.